This is what puts you at risk for bladder cancer

 As we mentioned, recovery changes are better with early detection, so see your health care professional if you have questions or concerns about bladder cancer.

-Dr. Matthew W. Johnson is a board-certified urologist at AMG Urology Specialists in Milwaukee, Wis.
+Dr. Matthew W. Johnson is a urologist at Aurora Urology in Milwaukee and New Berlin, Wis.

 About the Author